Encyclopedia … combined with a great Buyer's Guide!

 • The reflectivity (or reflectance) is the percentage of the optical power which is reflected.
 Generally, it depends on the wavelength and the angle of incidence, for non-normal incidence often also on the polarization direction.

-• Mirrors work only in a limited wavelength range, i.e., they exhibit the wanted reflectivity only within that range.
+• Mirrors often work only in a limited wavelength range, i.e., they exhibit the wanted reflectivity only within that range.
 The width of that range is called the reflection bandwidth.
 Of course, its exact value generally depends on the angle of incidence, the polarization and on the tolerance for the reflectivity.

 • Similarly, there can be a limited range of angles of incidence, particularly for dielectric mirrors.